Inversion (music): Popular-music notation

 A notation for chord inversion often used in popular music is to write the name of a chord followed by a forward slash and then the name of the bass note.
 This is called a slash chord.
 For example, a C-major chord in first inversion (i.e., with E in the bass) would be notated as "C/E".
 This notation works even when a note not present in a triad is the bass; for example, F/G is a way of notating a particular approach to voicing an Fadd9 chord (G–F–A–C).
 This is quite different from analytical notations of function; e.g., the notation "IV/V" represents the subdominant of the dominant.

 Lower-case letters

 Lower-case letters may be placed after a chord symbol to indicate root position or inversion.
 Hence, in the key of C major, a C-major chord in first inversion may be notated as Ib, indicating chord I, first inversion.
 (Less commonly, the root of the chord is named, followed by a lower-case letter: Cb).
-If no letter is added, the chord is assumed to be in root inversion, as though a had been inserted.
+If no letter is added, the chord is assumed to be in root position, as though a had been inserted.